 What types of exercise should I do?

-As long as you are being physically active, you will be gaining some mental health benefits.
+As long as you are physically active in one way or another, you can be sure of some mental health benefits.

 BUT, it is possible to maximize your brain performance and mental health through exercise.